 Example 1: World Champs were held in November 2016.
-As they are held every even years, the next World Champs were scheduled for February 2019, so the results were valid for 27 months (until the next competition of the kind).
+As they 'are held every even years, the next World Champs were scheduled for February 2019, so the results were valid for 27 months (until the next competition of the kind).

 Example 2: E&A Confederation Champs were held in November 2017 and in August 2018.
 When 2018 results were included, 2017 results expired even though it had been less than 12 months.
-This stops riders that competed at both Championships from having a large point advantage.
+This stops riders that competed Otherwise riders that took part at both Champs-Championships from having a large point advantage would be in big advantage until November when 12 months period expires.